cpplibv/libv/LIBV-TODO.md

 libv.math: Create vec_fwd and mat_fwd headers
 libv.utility: opt_ref<T> and opt_ref_none to alias T* | reworked optional_ref<T> to the same idea
-libv.ui: update every component to the new renderer | (overlay_zoom uses glr, but its fine)
+libv.ui: update every component to the new renderer | (overlay_zoom uses glr, but its fine) app.gen_ui_theme: App to generate and modify UI themes app.gen_ui_theme: modernize to use libv.frame libv.gl: more glewInit into GL libv.ui: store glr remote inside UI, which is reasonable, might need some alteration
+libv: Fix build errors and warnings

 --- STACK ------------------------------------------------------------------------------------------

-app.gen_ui_theme:

-	modernize to libv.frame
-	modernize to libv.ui
+app.gen_ui_theme: modernize to use libv.ui
+	make "main display" into a component
+	libv.ui: update function
+	libv.ui: New component: Canvas

-	move effect implementations to C++
-	move blend implementations to C++
-	lua should only give the effect list and their colors add lua <-> C++ linked ui elements for colors/float selection create theme exporter: json and texture
+app.gen_ui_theme: move effect implementations to C++ app.gen_ui_theme: move blend implementations to C++ app.gen_ui_theme: lua should only give the effect list and their colors app.gen_ui_theme: add lua <-> C++ linked ui elements for colors/float selection app.gen_ui_theme: create theme exporter: json and texture

-	connect the theme gen with a running app to live update
+app.gen_ui_theme: connect the theme gen with a running app to live update

+libv.ui: set_clear_color (?)
 libv.ui: Button icon support (with left, top, down, right placement), if icon or text is not set, it is skipped

+glew: Investigate: every context requires its own glewinit call (Some builds of GLEW are multi context aware and do this internally.)

 libv.ui.theme: